huijunchen9260/shellect/README.md

 ## Limitation

-The efficiency of shmenu is highly constraint by the total number of entries and the content that you want to display.
+The efficiency of shellect is highly constraint by the total number of entries and the content that you want to display.

 With `bash`, as I tested, probably only numbers of 5000 is large enough to create significant lag.
-The command I run is `tree /directory/have/5000/subitems | shmenu` or `echo $(seq 1 5000) | shmenu`.
+The command I run is `tree /directory/have/5000/subitems | shellect` or `echo $(seq 1 5000) | shellect`.

 With `dash`, the efficiency is highly depends on both directions.
-At the number 20000, shmenu runs fair efficiency.
-The command is `tree /directory/have/20000/subitems | shmenu`.
+At the number 20000, shellect runs fair efficiency.
+The command is `tree /directory/have/20000/subitems | shellect`.
 With the number of 30000, the pointer will not stop if I relieve my key press.
-However, changing the command to `echo $(seq 1 30000) | shmenu`, in my computer, shmenu runs with fair efficiency.
+However, changing the command to `echo $(seq 1 30000) | shellect`, in my computer, shellect runs with fair efficiency.

-Comparing with `dmenu` and `fzf`, shmenu is probably extremely inefficient in terms of large numbers of entry.
+Comparing with `dmenu` and `fzf`, shellect is probably extremely inefficient in terms of large numbers of entry.
 This is probably the limitation of an interpreting language compared to compiling language.

-If there's any method to improve the efficiency of shmenu, feel free to open a issue or pull request.
+If there's any method to improve the efficiency of shellect, feel free to open a issue or pull request.
 I'll be more than happy to work with you.